Teachers

 Christian Patiño Alzate

 Christian comes from Colombia and was interested in languages from a very young age.
-After receiving a degree in languages in Bogotá, he has worked as a French and Spanish teacher.
+Since receiving a degree in languages in Bogotá, he has worked as a French and Spanish teacher.
 He lived 3 years in Paris and completed a master's degree in French linguistics.
-He has worked for the Alliance Française in Bogotá.
-In addition to being a French and Spanish teacher, he is also a DELF and TCF evaluator.
+He has worked for the Alliance Française in Bogotá, and, in addition to being a French and Spanish teacher, he is also a DELF and TCF evaluator.
 Christian lives on the Caribbean coast of Colombia in Santa Marta, a city with colors, music, social problems, cultural diversity, breezes, and sun all 12 months of the year.

 Lisa Rollot